dhruvphansalkar/MovieReviewApp/README.md

 Submitted by: **Dhruv Phansalkar**

-**FLIXSTER** is an app that introduces networking by making get calls to fetch movie data from tmdb database
+**FLIXSTER** is an app that enables users to see the reviews of latest movies from tmdb database

-Time spent: **4** hours spent in total

 ## Required Features